DjAntaki/python-automata/doc/_build/html/_sources/regexToNFA.txt

 Regex to NFA
 =====

-RegexToNFA File contains the procedure used to build a non-deterministic finite automaton from a regex.
+RegexToNFA.py file contains the procedure used to build a non-deterministic finite automaton from a regex.

 Only the following basic operators are accepted with the following priority :
  1. parentheses "(x)"